rbrobots/pmb2_stopping_distance/README.md

 * This data is written to a new line in csv file
 * The process repeats for each scenario

+CSV data conists of the following parameters:

+* timestamp
+* desired_velocity_x
+* desired_velocity_z
+* stop_distance_x
+* stop_distance_z
+* stop_time

+This includes the desired linear and angular velocities, the linear and angular stopping distances and the time taken to physically stop (since receiving zero velocity command).

 Please see sample simulations in the 'video' folder

 * short simulation consists of 4 test scenarios - 2 linear: 0.8 m/s and 0.9 m/s and 2 angular: 1.8 m/s and 1.9 m/s.